Team3128/info/resources/auto-movement-description.md

 # Encoder-Based Turning
 NOTE:  I (Jamie) learned this method from Kian Sheik, our 2014-2015 Head of Controls and a programmer on De-Evolution.
 I don't know if he came up with it or got it somewhere else, but now I will teach it to you.

-This is how the autonomous driving code currently works on this team.
+This document details the method that our robot code uses for controlled movement with encoders.
+It's how the autonomous driving code currently works on this team.

 It's really fairly simple; it just uses geometry.